-This document is based on a publication originally produced by the Barossa Grape and Wine Association.
-The material has been reformatted and updated with their support and kind permission.
-The BGWA gratefully acknowledges the assistance of Mary Retallack from Retallack Viticulture in the preparation of the original booklet.
+This document is based on a publication originally produced by Mary Retallack from Retallack Viticulture for the Barossa Grape and Wine Association.
+The material has been reformatted and updated with her support and kind permission.

 Production of updated version supported by funding provided by Primary Industries and Regions (SA).